Introduction

 AI-Powered Inventory Forecasting (Labguru)

-The tool has AI-based forecasting that will help predict what a lab will need in terms of inventories from the usage trends.
-This means that labs can be prepared ahead of time not to run out of certain supplies in the middle of an experiment.
+The tool uses AI-based forecasting, which would predict what a lab will need in terms of inventories based on usage trends.
+This way, labs are prepared ahead of time not to run out of certain supplies in the middle of an experiment.
 The AI system can even monitor chemical and reagent expiration dates, send users reminders when something needs to be reordered or replaced, and thus prevent the misuse of materials.

 Real-Time Inventory and Usage Tracking (Quartzy)

 Quartzy has a central dashboard through which the lab managers are able to track their stocks, request new supplies, even monitor orders in real-time.
 This way, the lab personnel can see real-time inventory levels of each item.
 In addition, Quartzy integrates tools like Slack or QuickBooks to make it easier to automatically synchronize data between the two platforms without manual entry.
-Such integration improves workflow efficiency and helps labs keep an up-to-date financial record of expenditure on inventory.
+This integration enhances workflow efficiency and enables labs to maintain a current account of expenses made on inventory.

 Compliance and Safety Automation (BIOVIA CISPro)